1985 Chicago Bears season: Week 13: at Dolphins

-The day after this loss, the Bears recorded "The Super Bowl Shuffle", a Grammy Award-nominated and Billboard charts #41 charting rap single that delivered over $300,000 to the Chicago Community Trust.
+The day after this loss, the Bears filmed the video for "The Super Bowl Shuffle", a Grammy Award-nominated and Billboard charts #41 charting rap single that delivered over $300,000 to the Chicago Community Trust.

 Week 14: vs. Colts

-The 12-1 Bears hosted the 3-10 Colts and were 20-point favorites in Week 14.
+The 12-1 Bears hosted the 3-10 Colts and were 20-point favorites in week 14.
 The Colts marched the ball 72 yards to the Chicago one-yard line on the first drive of the game.
 But on third and goal, Gary Fencik stuffed a pitch play for a five-yard loss and the Colts' kicker missed a 22-yard-field goal attempt wide left.
-Both teams struggled to a 3-3 halftime score as Indianapolis actually outgained Chicago in the half.
-Chicago finally pulled ahead on a 16-yard Walter Payton TD run near the end of the third quarter, and held on for a 17–10 victory.
+Both teams struggled to a 3-3 halftime score as Indianapolis outgained Chicago in the half.
+Chicago finally pulled ahead on a 16-yard Walter Payton TD run near the end of the third quarter and held on for a 17–10 victory.

 Week 15: at Jets

 Week 16: at Lions

 The game featured a hit on Lions quarterback Joe Ferguson where he was knocked unconscious by Bears linebacker Wilber Marshall.